tomwilusz/lord-icon-element/README.md

 # lord-icon-element

-Easy to use _custom element_ for embedding interactive, animated icons downloaded from [lordicon.com](https://lordicon.com/) on the web.
+This package gives developers an easy way to embed, control and customize [Lordicon](https://lordicon.com/) animated icons inside web projects.

-This project is meant to give developers full control over customize and animate icons.
-It can assist you with many areas:
+It can assist with:

-- Load and renders animated icons with simple html tag __lord-icon__.
+- Load and render animated icons with the simple HTML tag __lord-icon__.
-- Customize stroke, colors and other supported properties on the fly.
+- Customize stroke width, colors, and other supported properties on the fly.
-- Manually interact with icon and its animation.
-React to the state / phases of the animation.
+- Manually interact with icons and their animation.
+React to the motion types / states of the animation.
-- Provides triggers which allows to choose build in interaction strategy with users.
-Use one of build in: _click_, _hover_, _morph_, _loop_, _loop-on-hover_, _boomerang_.
+- Provides animation triggers allowing to choose a built-in interaction like: _click_, _hover_, _morph_, _loop_, _loop-on-hover_, _boomerang_.

 ## Installation